fish-shop/.github/profile/README.md

 A collection of [GitHub Actions](https://docs.github.com/en/actions) for [fish shell](https://fishshell.com/) [^1].

-> [!IMPORTANT]
-> Supply-chain security matters: all GitHub Actions provided here receive frequent dependency updates and include transparent security policies.
-[OpenSSF Scorecard](https://securityscorecards.dev) is used as a benchmark for maintaining a good security posture[^2].

 Why not:

 - 🐟 Install fish shell in your workflows with [install-fish-shell](https://github.com/fish-shop/install-fish-shell)